 A person should monitor their stool over several days to see whether the yellow color clears up on its own.

-If yellow stools persist or a person experiences the following symptoms, it is important to contact a doctor:
+If yellow stools persist or a person experiences any of the following symptoms, it is important to contact a doctor:

 There is no cure for Crohn’s disease.
 However, a doctor may recommend one of several courses of treatment to reduce symptoms.
 These